jschauma/tld-zoneinfo/README.md

 government ID to be submitted together with the zone file sharing agreement.

-In addition, `pt.pt` makes sme statistics available
+In addition, `pt.pt` makes some statistics available
 here:

 https://www.pt.pt/pt/estatisticas/